ilkp/ANN-Digits/README.md

 Example values for testing: 2 layers, 100 nodes, 500 epochs

+* More epochs and less nodes seems to be better than the other way around
+* High number of layers destroys the results

 Program doesn't run after building?

 Make sure to include "semeion_sample.data" in your build directory.